 But even more horrifying was a twitter thread from the official handle of the Directorate of Criminal Investigations, "Kenya's" equivalent of the FBI, warning children from primary school to university that they would be criminalized for life if they were found participating in the unrest.
 What is shocking about the DCI's bravado, which they defended as doing their job, is that it throws all care for constitutional requirements on judicial process and the rights of minors.

-And the next blow would come from Education CS Amina Mohammed, a grieving diplomat who appears to be a fish out of water in the Education Ministry, but got the job as a consolation prize.
+And the next blow would come from Education CS Amina Mohammed, a diplomat who appears to be a fish out of water in the Education Ministry, grieving her years in foreign affairs, but who got the Education docket as a consolation prize.
 The statement she read a few hours ago sounds like a literal copy of the twitter thread of the DCI.
 It doesn't require much to imagine that her statement could have been drafted by the DCI, which falls under CS Fred Matiang'i, the current Interior CS who was the previous CS of Education.
 All the drama of the communication is suspiciously similar to the drama that has followed in his wake, from the media digital migration, to the police brutality during rigged elections of last year, to the flop of a curriculum reform.

 1. The media reports on the strikes